odinuv/web/articles/web-applications/rest-api.md

 Modern web applications are divided into "frontend" made of SPA (plus mobile application) and "backend" which provides REST API.
 You can specialize in either or both, that is up to you, but you should understand the reasons for such division.
 If you are going to design or just use REST API, you still need to understand its idea.

+REST API has many limitations and you saw that it is difficult to map many actions (other then CRUD) to endpoints.
+You have to make exceptions and break REST recommendations from time to time.
+Just make sure, that you are consistent through the whole API and that the API is well documented.

 ### New Concepts and Terms
 - REST API